sjoerdk/anonapi/docs/usage.rst

 Usage
 =====

-The anonapi package contains two distinct ways of interacting with an IDIS anonymization server API.
+The anonapi package contains two distinct ways of interacting with an IDIS anonymization server.

     * :ref:`usage-cli` : for quick overview of jobs and cancel/restart.